opencodeiiita/Code-Digger-2023/Tasks/Task9_Yet_Another_Maximizing_problem/Problem.md

 **OUTPUT**:</br>
 8</br>
 **EXPLANATION**</br>
-Here if we delte edge 2 5 we get maximum value.
+Here if we delete edge 2 5 we get maximum value.